Gen711/Fall2015/labs/Lab2_fastq.rst

 > Wait for these things to be done..
 Use ``top -c`` to do this..
 Remember ``q`` gets you outta ``top``.

-> Open up a new terminal window using the buttons command-t
+> Open up a new terminal (tab) or window using the buttons command-t.
+You're going to download the files you created on teh AWS machine to the MAC your using in the lab.

 ::